 Modules are mainly delivered through a combination of lectures (1 hour/week), tutorials/lab-based workshop (2 hour/week) sessions, and blended learning.

-This course provides a professional education in the theory and practice of computing, with special emphasis on the techniques, theory and applications in industry and commerce.
-The course covers principles of programming, operating systems, application development and software engineering.
-The course develops the skills necessary for you to demonstrate professional competence enabling you to work successfully in the computing industry.
+This degree course provides a professional education in the theory and practice of computing, with special emphasis on the techniques, theory and applications in the design and implementation of modern software/IT systems.
+The course mainly covers principles of programming, operating systems, database design, application development and software engineering, using a range of modern software development tools.
+The course develops the skills necessary for you to demonstrate professional competence enabling you to work successfully in the computing/IT industry.

 Course learning outcomes

 On successful completion of this course, students will be able to:

 LO1.
 Contribute to one’s own and others intellectual development and represent with integrity and confidence;